10 Different Types of Beehives

 3. Hex Hive

 Because it accurately represents bees’ natural habitat, this hive style will appeal to those enthusiastic about natural beekeeping and different types of beehives.
-This hive, shaped like a hollow tree trunk, is made of hexagonal compartments piled on top of the other.
+This hive, shaped like a hollow tree trunk, is made of hexagonal compartments piled on top of each other.

 There are ten foundationless frames contained within each super, on which the bees can construct their comb.
 Even though the bees will be more likely to build a natural comb because of this, you can still gather the honey with a centrifugal extractor.